25-32 inches (male), 23-30 inches (female)

 Unfortunately, Saint Danes share their parent breeds’ susceptibility to disease.
 They have relatively short lifespans, living a maximum of 10 years at their healthiest.

 There’s a lot of overlap between the heights and weights of male and female Saint Danes.
 Fully-grown males range from 25 to 32 inches tall, compared to 23 to 30 inches for females.
 While males weigh between 160 and 200 pounds, female Great Dane St. Bernards range from 155 to 195.
 As you can see, there’s not much difference.

 Temperaments overlap as much as sizes do, but there are slight behavioral differences between male and female Saint Danes.
 A female’s first instinct when she detects distress is to comfort the afflicted human with nuzzles and hugs.
 A male is more driven to seek out the danger and might wind up more agitated, though it makes him a vigilant guard dog.

 Saint Danes might be the perfect form of the gentle giant dog.
 They’re friendly, cuddly, non-aggressive, easy to train, and completely chill no matter who else lives in the house.

-If you’re going to adopt one, you should be prepared for high-maintenance grooming, and understand that it isn’t likely to live longer than 10 years.
+If you’re going to adopt a Great Dane St. Bernard, you should be prepared for high-maintenance grooming, and understand that it isn’t likely to live longer than 10 years.
 But if you want a wonderful 10 years with a wonderful dog, you might fall in love with a Saint Dane.